digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## VPC Endpoints (Interface)

-- Inteface enpoints are not Highly avalable
+- Interface endpoints are not Highly available
-- Added to specfic an ENI not HA
+- Added to specific an ENI not HA
 - For HA add one endpoint to one subnet, per AZ used in VPC
 - Network access controlled via Security Groups
-- Endpoint policies - rescirct what can be done with endpoint
+- Endpoint policies - restrict what can be done with endpoint
 - TCP and IPv4 ONLY
 - Uses PrivateLink
 - Interface endpoints use DNS